idolabs/LatestNews/README.md

 # Latest News (Mobil Haber)

+## Overview

-Mobil Haber is a visual RSS reader application.
+Mobil Haber is a visual RSS reader application designed for iOS devices.
 It retrieves data from popular Turkish News Agencies and News papers' RSS services.
-This app is free of charge and there is no advertisement.
+This app is free of charge and ads-free in order to provide a better user experience.

+## Features

+TODO: list features here...

+## Support

 support email: support@idolabs.com

-##

-# License
+## License

 (The MIT License)